 The Atop's managed switch is designed to be compatible with iA-Ring protocol for providing better network reliability and faster recovery time for redundant ring topologies.
 It is in the same category as R Rings, but with its own protocol.
-It has been a successful development that reduces recovery time to less than 20 ms. iA-Ring can be used for any single ring, which is shown in the diagram below (Figure 2.177).
+It has been a successful development that reduces recovery time to less than 20 ms. iA-Ring can be used for any single ring, which is shown in the diagram below (Figure 2.174).

-Figure 2.177 iA-Ring Example Topology (Example made on EH7520)
+Figure 2.174 iA-Ring Example Topology (Example made on EH7520)

-Figure 2.178 shows iA-Ring Setting webpage.
+Figure 2.175 shows iA-Ring Setting webpage.
 The iA-Ring redundancy protocol can be enabled on this page.
-Note that the users should disable DIP Switch Control as described in Section 2.3.15 and disable ERPS as described in Section 2.15.1 first in order to enable/configure iA-Ring parameters on the web browser.
-Please follow the simple steps below based on Figure 2.178 to setup the iA-Ring.
+Note that the users should disable and disable ERPS as described in Section 2.15.1 first in order to enable/configure iA-Ring parameters on the web browser.
+Please follow the simple steps below based on Figure 2.175 to setup the iA-Ring.

-1. Enable the iA-Ring by selecting Enabled from the dropdown list.
+- 1. Enable the iA-Ring by selecting Enabled from the dropdown list. - 2.
+Choose whether the current managed switch is going to be the Ring Master by enabling the Ring Master option.

-- 2. Choose whether the current managed switch is going to be the Ring Master by enabling the Ring Master option. - 3.
-Select the 1st Ring Port from the dropdown list. - 4.
+- 3. Select the 1st Ring Port from the dropdown list. - 4.
 Select the 2nd Ring Port from the dropdown list. - 5.
 Click on the Update button to save the change and allow the configuration to take effect. - 6.
 Check the latest status of the iA-Ring configuration by clicking on the Refresh button.

 Note that the lower part of the iA-Ring Setting webpage shows the Status of the iA-Ring which provides its State, 1st Ring Port Status and 2nd Ring Port Status.
-The description of the iA-Ring setting is summarized in Table 2.60.
+The description of the iA-Ring setting is summarized in Table 2.58.

-Figure 2.178 iA-Ring Setting Webpage
+Figure 2.175 iA-Ring Setting Webpage

-Table 2.60 Descriptions of iA-Ring Setting
+Table 2.58 Descriptions of iA-Ring Setting

-Label Description Factory Default iA-Ring Enable iA-Ring or disable iA-Ring.
+Table 2.00 Bederiptions of 17 Timing Setting Label Description Factory Default iA-Ring Enable iA-Ring or disable iA-Ring.
 Disabled Ring Master Enabled: Master Mode.
 Disabled: Slave Mode.
 Disabled 1st Ring Port Select the primary port for the iA-Ring.
-Port1 2nd Ring Port Select the backup port for the iA-Ring.
-Port2
+1.1 2nd Ring Port Select the backup port for the iA-Ring.
+1.2